cprevallet/siliconsneaker/README.md

  -h  print program help
  -v  print program version
 ```

+## Windows
+Click on SiliconSneaker in the start menu.
+Menu items are provided for both the English or Metric unit systems.

 ## Features
 - Pace, cadence, heartrate, altitude, and split graphs are provided.
 Values provided are watch dependent.